Signs and Symptoms of Fentanyl Abuse

-There are time-release formulations for fentanyl that provide strong pain relief over time.
+Time-release formulations for fentanyl provide strong pain relief over time.
 They come in two forms—a lollipop and a patch.
 Fentanyl also comes as a small piece of film that can be dissolved under the tongue and a pill meant to be lodged inside the cheek.
-In hospital settings, fentanyl can be injected although this is a highly dangerous way to abuse the drug.
-The difference in dose between one that is therapeutic and one that is deadly is very small.
+In hospital settings, fentanyl can be injected.
+For the individual abusing the drug outside a hospital, this is highly dangerous, as the difference between a therapeutic dose and a deadly dose is very small.

-Like with any opiate, the main symptoms of fentanyl abuse will be euphoria, drowsiness, lethargy and mellowness.
-Fentanyl very quickly creates a tolerance to high doses, so a dose that is adequate for the intended high one week will probably not create that intended high a few days later.
+As with any opiate, the main symptoms of fentanyl abuse are euphoria, drowsiness, lethargy and mellowness.
+Fentanyl very quickly creates a tolerance to high doses, so a dose that is adequate for the intended high one week will probably not create that intended high even a few days later.

 There are many other signs and symptoms of using fentanyl, either medically or illicitly, that are not desirable.